Rinzler007/GameOf2048/README.md

 # GameOf2048

-This game is operational only in Desktops
+This game is operational only on a Desktop

-Link of the Website :- [https://2048byharsh.netlify.app](https://2048byharsh.netlify.app)
+Link of the Game :- [https://2048byharsh.netlify.app](https://2048byharsh.netlify.app)

 # Getting Started with Create React App